 Nikko, “That means the President is figuring out which way the politics plays.
 If he outs ‘patriots’ and risks the subsequent backlash, or plays the terror card and keeps them anonymous.”

 Janah, “We aren’t giving him that option.
-I, as Mrs. Pearson, made it clear, either put them on page one, names, faces, and the entire story, or Anonymous would do it.
+I, as a voice on the phone, made it clear, either put them on page one, names, faces, and the entire story, or Anonymous would do it.
 The entire story including the Colonel and Major’s experiences as examples of what sending men to war accomplishes.
-The suicide rates of soldiers is through the roof , they aren’t killing themselves because they feel like heroes.
+The suicide rates of soldiers is through the roof, they aren’t killing themselves because they feel like heroes.
 We hold the cards, we have copies of the videos.
 They have twenty four hours or the biggest story of the decade goes viral without them.”

 Nikko, “Good enough then, and all of us are also anonymous?”

-“Nobody knows who Mrs. Pearson is, they don’t want to know.
-She’s the hub of a reliable anonymous information exchange.
+“Nobody knows who made the video, they don’t want to know.
 And what Daphne and I, as the Mrs. Pearsons, know about the inner workings of national and local agencies would collapse the government.”

 Danika, “It’s that bad?”